HDMRlvuAndyO545a-zlp/About/README.md

 ## Hobbies
 - Occasionally reading random books I find online.
 Most of them aren't that great but they're entertaining enough.
 - Watching Japanese animation.
 Sometimes.
 I have a list of things to watch and it just keeps growing
-- Reading the source material of said animation(s) and having a smug expression because I know what happens later on.
+- Reading the source material of said animation(s) and having a smug expression because I know what happens later.

 ## Other